Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ### Tools

-- [LogoMakr](http://LogoMakr.com) - Used for the creation of the logo.
+- [LogoMakr.com](http://LogoMakr.com) - Used for the creation of the logo.

-- [Link](http://Fontawesome.com) - Used for title icons.
+- [Fontawesome.com](http://Fontawesome.com) - Used for title icons.

-- [Link](http://Fonts.google.com) - Used for the fonts.
+- [Google fonts](http://Fonts.google.com) - Used for the fonts.

-- [Link](http://Coolers.co) - Used for help with deciding on colour scheme.
+- [Coolers.co](http://Coolers.co) - Used for help with deciding on colour scheme.

-- [Link](http://Maps.google.com) - Used for embedded map feature.
+- [Google Maps](http://Maps.google.com) - Used for embedded map feature.

-- [Link](http://Realfavicongenerator.net) - Used for creation, implementation and testing of favicon.
+- [Realfavicongenerator.net](http://Realfavicongenerator.net) - Used for creation, implementation and testing of favicon.

-- [Link](http://Validator.w3.org) - Used for validation of HTML code when testing.
+- [Validator.w3.org](http://Validator.w3.org) - Used for validation of HTML code when testing.

--  [Link](http://Jigsaw.w3.org/css-validator) - Used for validation of CSS code when testing.
+-  [Jigsaw.w3.org/css-validator](http://Jigsaw.w3.org/css-validator) - Used for validation of CSS code when testing.

-- [Link](http://Search.google.com/test/mobile-friendly) - Used for testing the website mobile responsiveness.
+- [Google.com/test/mobile-friendly](http://Search.google.com/test/mobile-friendly) - Used for testing the website mobile responsiveness.

 ## Testing